CABLE-LSM/CABLE/documentation/docs/user_guide/inputs/meteorological_forcing.md

         time:time_origin = " 1949-JAN-01 00:00:00" ;
 ```

 Most of the variables will be structured as SWdown is above.
-The relationship between “land” and “x” and “y” inside the CABLE netcdf driver is:
+The relationship between `land` and `x` and `y` inside the CABLE netcdf driver is:

 ```fortran
 y = INT((landGrid(j)-1)/xdimsize)